stardot/beebem-windows/README.txt

 directory.

-If a disk image or a state file name is passed to BeebEm on the command line it will be run automatically.
+If a disk image or a state file name is passed to BeebEm on the command line it will be run automatically (but see -NoAutoBoot option).
 The name can include the full path or it can just be the name of a file in the 'DiscIms' or 'BeebState' directory.

 If a tape image name is passed to BeebEm on the command line it will be loaded.
 The name can include the full path or it can just be the name of a